 Once you start creating your email marketing strategy, you create email templates to share your business information like a product launch, product sale, etc.

-However, all your email marketing campaign can go in vain if it’s not properly planned and measured the effectiveness.
+However, all your email marketing campaigns can go in vain if it’s not properly planned and measured the effectiveness.

 Email effectiveness is a broad phrase for marketers as well as businessmen to describe the success of their email marketing campaigns.